dvbuntu/econometricexhaust/rpy2_tutorial.md

 # R and Python, A Tale of Friendship
-R is a wonder statistical programming language.
+R is a wonderful statistical programming language.
 Python is a great general purpose language with a module for just about everything (try `import antigravity`).
 In fact, Python even has a module, `rpy2`, to join the two.
 This guide will show you how to enjoy the best of both worlds.

 First, we have to load up `rpy2`.
 If it's not available as a [package](https://www.archlinux.org/packages/community/x86_64/python-rpy2/) through your operating system, then you can install it with `pip install rpy2` (learn more about Python's package manager, `pip`, [here](https://docs.python.org/3/installing/)).
 Now we can `import py2.robjects as r` in our Python script.  `r.r['foo']` then gives Python access to the R object, `foo`.
 It might seem like an odd construction, but now `r` exposes all the power of R to Python!